-EDITOR’S NOTE: Traveleater Aminaa Ganbold, a writer from Ulaanbaatar, shares with us ten of the tastiest and most interesting traditional foods to look for in Mongolia.
+EDITOR’S NOTE: Traveleater Aminaa Ganbold, a writer from Ulaanbaatar, shares with us ten of the tastiest and most interesting traditional Mongolian foods to look for in her country.

 To many foreigners, Mongolia is synonymous with Genghis Khan.
 Ask people what’s the first thing they think of when they think of Mongolia, and many will still say “Genghis Khan”.

-The Mongolian-Manchurian grassland and its nomadic people attract many travelers to the country in summer, while people drawn to extreme weather will find winters in Mongolia to be a more interesting time to visit.
-But regardless of when you go are what you’re into, one thing you can always look forward to is traditional Mongolian food.
+The Mongolian-Manchurian grassland and its nomadic people attract many travelers to Mongolia in summer, while people drawn to extreme weather will find winters in the country to be a more interesting time to visit.
+But regardless of when you visit Mongolia or what you’re into, one thing you can always look forward to is traditional Mongolian food.

-In this article, I’ll talk about ten of the tastiest and most interesting traditional dishes to look forward to on your next visit to Mongolia.
+In this article, I’ll talk about ten of the tastiest and most interesting Mongolian foods to look forward to on your next trip to Mongolia.

 Save This on Pinterest!No time to read this Mongolian food guide now?
 Click on the save button and pin it for later!